 4. Gas Door - the metal door structure was cleaned and repainted.
 The lens was in excellent condition; only needed to be buffed and polished.
 The upper and lower chrome trim pieces were replaced with used near perfect items.
 The center insert frame and emblem were also replaced with a very nice used unit; the frame was restored (though I would still like to replace the foil backing).

 a.
 Front park/signal lights - bezels were still in quite good condition in that the chrome was good and very little pitting; the black painted surfaces I was able to clean up quite well and repaint.
 The lenses too were very good and was able to buff and polish them to near perfect.

 b.
 Side marker lamps - the bezels were very badly pitted, so rather than re-chrome them, were replaced with new reproduction pieces (price was less than re-plating).
 The plastic lamp housings and lenses were also still very nice and were buffed and polished.

 c.
 Reverse lamps - although they had very minor pitting, the bezels were re-chromed.
 The lenses were cracked and chipped so were replaced with new reproduction "concours" quality units.

-6. Hood & Trunk lip trim - both were in near perfect condition other than just needing to be buffed and polished to remove some of the light surface scratches.
+6. Hood & Trunk lip trim - both were in "presentable" condition and other than just buffing and polishing to remove some of the light surface scratches, were reinstalled.

 7. Window & drip rail trim - these stainless steel trim pieces were all not in good condition in that many were bent or dented in various places.
 I had a very good used replacement set of all the pieces I needed to replace those that were damaged.
 I then buffed and polished all the pieces to where they are now in excellent condition.